 Am I required to make estimated tax payments?

 Generally, you are required to make quarterly estimated income tax payments if you expect your Wisconsin income tax return to show a balance due of $500 or more.

 Do part-year and nonresidents need to make estimated tax payments?

 Yes, if tax has not been withheld from a Wisconsin source of income.
 This requirement holds true even if you had no Wisconsin filing requirement last year.

-Generally, you project the amount of income you expect to receive in 2017.
-Compute your expected tax applying appropriate credits and expected withholding.
+Estimate the amount of income you expect to receive in 2022.
+Compute your expected tax by applying appropriate credits and expected withholding.

 There are several options available for making estimated payments.

 What happens if I don't make estimated tax payments?

 You may have to pay underpayment interest if you haven't had enough state withholding or you haven't made the required quarterly estimated tax payments.
 Estimated tax payments are generally required if you expect your Wisconsin income tax return to show a net tax due of $500 or more.